Do You Need to Flush the Brake Fluid

 Brake fluid is a consumable and needs to be flushed every 3 to 6 months, depending on the usage.
 Brake fluid can become contaminated with particles that can cause a loss of braking effectiveness.
 Flushing the brake fluid will remove any contaminants and restore the fluid’s effectiveness.

-See also How Often to Flush Brake Fluid Reddit
+See also How Much Brake Fluid For a Full Flush

 When Should You Flush the Brake Fluid?